Policy update

 Debit card usage is very common (and expected) in Portugal, but it never hurts to have a few euros on hand.

 Romania uses the Romanian leu (RON) as its official currency, not the euro.
+When traveling to Romania, you should make your purchases with the leu.

 You’ll find that debit and credit cards are widely accepted in Romania.